katspaugh/wavesurfer.js/README.md

  * `toggleMute()` – toggles the volume on and off.
  * `mark(options)` – creates a visual marker on the waveform.
 Options are `id` (random if not set), `position` (in seconds), `color` and `width` (defaults to the global option `markerWidth`).
 Returns a marker object which you can update later (`marker.update(options)`).
  * `clearMarks()` – removes all markers.
- * `bindMarks()` – starts listening for markers being reached by cursor on the waveform.
-Emits global `mark` event and `reached` event for each marker object.
  * `bindDragNDrop([dropTarget])` – starts listening to drag'n'drop on an element.
 The default element is `document`.
 Loads the dropped audio.
  * `empty()` – clears the waveform as if a zero-length audio is loaded.